-Nuance Dragon Dictate for Mac 4 review
+Nuance Dragon Dictate for Mac 4 full review

 With voice-control technology becoming ever more present in our devices, the idea of talking to our computers now seems perfectly natural.
 While companies like Apple, Google and Samsung all have their own versions of aurally aware digital assistants, Nuance has been the leading light in voice-recognition technology since the 1990s.
 Dragon Dictate 4 is the latest iteration of its successful voice control software, and includes some useful new features.